Passive voice: Passive marking

 Different languages use various grammatical forms to indicate passive voice.

 In some languages, passive voice is indicated by verb conjugation, specific forms of the verb.
 Examples of languages that indicate voice through conjugation include Greek, Latin, and North Germanic languages such as Swedish.

 Norwegian (Nynorsk) and Icelandic have a similar system, but the usage of the passive is more restricted.
-The passive forms in Nynorsk are restricted to only be accompanied by an auxiliary verb, which is not the case in Swedish and Danish.
+The passive forms in Nynorsk are restricted to being accompanied by an auxiliary verb, which is not the case in Swedish and Danish.

+Nynorsk uses "å verte" or "å bli" + past participle for passive voice, and Swedish and Danish use the passive suffix "-s" and Icelandic uses "að verða" or "að vera" + past participle or "-st" suffix for middle voice.

 In Latin, the agent of a passive sentence (if indicated) is expressed using a noun in the ablative case, in this case servō (the ablative of servus).
 Different languages use different methods for expressing the agent in passive clauses.
 In Swedish, the agent can be expressed by means of a prepositional phrase with the preposition av (equivalent here to the English "by").

 The Austronesian language Kimaragang Dusun also indicates passive voice by verb conjugation using the infix, in.

 Other languages, including English, express the passive voice periphrastically, using an auxiliary verb.